B2B Web Design: 10 Best Practices for Creating Your Website

 One of the first and most important things for you to do when you design your website is to determine your audience.
 Knowing your audience is critical because it determines how you design every element of your site.

-An effective way to do this is to create some buyer personas, or fictional people who represent the key characteristics of your target audience.
+An effective way to do this is to create some buyer personas, or fictional people, who represent the key characteristics of your target audience.
 An example buyer persona could be Steve, a 35-year-old regional manager at a small electronics store.

 It’s also worth noting that businesses typically have multiple decision-makers, meaning you’ll want to create multiple personas for any given business.

 Be sure to execute this step first, because your website will look very different depending on who you’re trying to optimize it for and what their needs are.
+Ultimately, the goal is for users to feel your website is personalized to them.

 2. Optimize for mobile devices